sofiane-wattiez/JDMTESTGIT/README.md

 Pseudo = admin
 Password = testtt

-Password is programming for need 6 charachteres actually on this template.
+Password is programming for need 6 charachters actually on this template.